mieow/vampire-character/readme.txt

-=== Vampire:the Masquerade Character Manager ===
+=== Vampire Character Manager ===
 Contributors: magent
-Tags: vampire, white wolf, masquerade, character, generation, roleplay Requires at least: 4.1
+Tags: vampire, character, generation, roleplay, rpg, lrp, larp Requires at least: 4.3.1
-Tested up to: 4.1
+Tested up to: 4.3.1
-Stable tag: 2.0
+Stable tag: 2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For managing Vampire:the Masquerade character sheets for LARPs and on-line Vampire games.
+For managing characters for LARPs and online vampire games.

 == Description ==

-This WordPress plugin is intended to manage Vampire:the Masquerade character sheets for LARPs and online Vampire games.
+This WordPress plugin is intended to manage vampire character sheets for LARPs and online vampire games.

 Features are:
 * On-line character generation
-* Track and assign changes in Experience, Path of Enlightenment, Willpower and Bloodpool
+* Track and assign changes in Experience and other ratings
 * Output a PDF character for printing
 * Configure character generation rules using templates
 * Configure experience point and freebie point costs
-* Add/Edit data such as Abilities, Rituals, Clans, Merits/Flaws, etc
+* Add/Edit character and source data
 * Storyteller approval of XP spends and character background updates
-* Display domain/feeding area map using Google API
+* Display area map using Google API
-* Automatically list active characters and what their Status is
+* Automatically list active characters and what their status is
 * Get reports (CSV and PDF) such as character activity
-* Pre-loaded with data for V20 edition
+* In-character Private Messaging system
-* Send a character newsletter with XP totals and Storyteller message
+* Send a newsletter with Experience point totals
+* Can send notification emails via Mail or SMTP

 == Installation ==